 Write Once, in One Language

-The Xamarin development platform uses the C# programming language, which holds the number four position in the Worldwide Popularity of the Programming Language Index, with around 8% of a developer share, according to Statistics Times.
+The Xamarin development platform uses C# programming language, which holds the number four position in the Worldwide Popularity of the Programming Language Index, with an 8% developer share according to Statistics Times.

-Whether the language used by the Xamarin development platform matters to you or not, what should awaken your interest is the fact that logical algorithms have only to be coded once in C#, and can then be used to construct identical yet distinctly native apps for iOS, Android and Windows mobile operating systems.
+Whether the language used by the Xamarin development platform matters to you or not, what should awaken your interest is the fact that logical algorithms have only to be coded once in C#, and can then be used to construct identical iOS, Android, and Windows applications.

 Straightforward Cross-platform UI Design

-Before the release of Xamarin 3, the amount of code which could be effectively shared was around 70%.
-This was because the platform didn't include a solution to overcome the significant differences in UI components employed by iOS and Android.
+Before the release of Xamarin 3, the amount of code that could be effectively shared was around 70%.
+This relatively low number was due to the framework missing solutions to overcome the significant differences in UI components employed by iOS and Android.

-Thanks to the addition of Xamarin.Forms, the level of code-shareability is up to around 80%, since the user interface code and design can now be applied to mobile platforms, using the relevant controls native to each target OS.
+Up until five years ago, Xamarin basically allowed to create much more divided versions of apps with separate Xamarin.iOS and Xamarin.Android components of the framework.
+Thanks to the addition of Xamarin.Forms in 2014, the level of code shareability is now more than 80%, since the user interface code and design can be applied to mobile platforms using the relevant controls native to each target OS.

-It has to be said that Xamarin.Forms doesn't really allow for creating highly stylish and intricate UI designs, but for enterprise applications such luxury is often unnecessary.
+It has to be said that Xamarin.Forms doesn't really allow for creating highly stylish, intricate UI designs.
 This minor drawback is offset by the substantial reduction in time required to develop clean and functional user interfaces.